-When searching for the right professional liability insurance policy it's important to understand what steps you can take to find the provider and policy that best meet your needs.
+When searching for the right insurance policy it is important to understand what steps you can take to find the provider and policy that best meet your needs.

 Keep the following tips in mind when shopping for professional liability coverage:

-1. Compare Rates from Multiple Lenders: As the cost of professional liability insurance can vary greatly from lender to lender, it’s important to compare quotes from at least three to five lenders to find the best rates available.
+1. Compare Rates from Multiple Lenders: As the cost of professional liability insurance can vary greatly from lender to lender, it is important to compare quotes from at least three to five lenders to find the best rates available.

 2. Know What Policy You Need: There are different types of professional liability policies designed for businesses in different industries.
 Knowing which type of policy you need will help you save time and money when shopping for lenders

-3. Review Coverage: Don’t make the mistake of taking out a policy and assuming you are fully protected.
+3. Review Coverage: Do not make the mistake of taking out a policy and assuming you are fully protected.
 Review your policy closely to completely understand what your coverage does and does not include.